 - Proper access controls

-Easiest to Compliant (and most expensive):
+Easiest to make compliant (and most expensive):

 - Dedicated bare metal servers